 Dynamic ads with broad audience targeting is a Facebook solution available for a product, hotel and destination catalogs.
 Instead of defining dynamic retargeting rules, broad audience allows finding the users most likely to be interested in your products and selects the most relevant products to be shown to them in ads.

-Please note that Facebook product recommendations are Catalog specific.
+ℹ️ Note: Facebook product recommendations are catalog-specific.
 This means that you should be running the broad audience dynamic ads campaign with the same product catalog that you're using for your retargeting campaigns.

 Facebook decides which products to show for each user automatically.
-Over time, Facebook's algorithms will learn about customers' preferences and your products — it is also good to include data on category, brand gender etc. in your catalog settings to help Facebook with this.
+Over time, Facebook's algorithms will learn about customers' preferences and your products — it is also good to include data on category, brand, gender, and so on, in your catalog settings to help Facebook with this.
 To possibly improve results, you can also create product sets to use only a part of the products from the feed in the campaign.

-You will have the option of adding dynamic exclusion rules, for example excluding people who have purchased a product from a certain product set within a specific timeframe.
+You can add dynamic exclusion rules, for example excluding people who have purchased a product from a certain product set within a specific timeframe.

 Click Show native targeting options to show the rest of the targeting options such as geographic targeting.
-Note that it's not recommended to narrow the audience too much (See Best Practices below).
+Note that it's not recommended to narrow the audience too much.